 Any fields that you leave blank won't display on your profile, though we recommend you make use of as many as make sense for you since there are character limits for each field, and loading all of your information into one field could create problems.
 If the title of an empty field does display, place your cursor in the box and hit delete or backspace to get rid of any inadvertent (and invisible) characters.

 Enter first name, last name and title.

 In the Title area, enter any roles you have with the College.
 Be sure to note an endowed chair.
 With your cursor in that line, go to the "Format" drop down box and select "Heading 2".

 Upload your profile photo.
 Click Select media, go to the Upload tab, click in the box or the Browse button and navigate to your photo (from your desktop or a folder on your machine), select and upload.
 If it is larger than the sidebar area, it will be scaled to fit.
 If it is a very large file to begin with, it might help to first resize it smaller and save it with a new name.

 Set your department(s).
 This enables the profile to appear within the department site as well as keeps it from inadvertently showing up in the wrong department.

 Areas where you can put in free-formatted content have windows with editing toolbars.
 The label above the editing window will display as a header for that content, except for Title, Bio, and Other.
-To simulate a label, use "Heading 4".

 The first formatting options are fairly self-explanatory - bold, italic, left-justified, centered, right-justified, bulleted list and numbered list.